SmashedFrenzy16/PHP-Validating-Emails-And-URLs/README.md

 # PHP Validating Emails And URLs
-This PHP program validates email addresses and URLs.
+This PHP program (embedded into a HTML document) validates email addresses and URLs.